 - The names and images of Cisco executives, including photographs, can be used only with prior written permission.

 - Cisco's Element Icon Library is designed for use by the general public; these images can be used in publication without additional permission.

 - Cisco technology overviews, white papers, and implementation guides cannot be licensed for commercial purposes or hosted on other sites.
 However, sites can link to the most current versions of these documents without obtaining further permission.
 Educational programs are the exception; instructors of legitimate programs can copy and distribute these documents to students without further permission as long as they are not bound together into a collected work, copies do not exceed those needed for the current course, and copies retain the original copyright notices.

 When submitting an online request for the use of Cisco's copyrighted materials, include the name of the person within the company who is sponsoring your request — usually the author or manager of the materials in question.

 If you need help with Cisco trademarks, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.